adtshrm007/Requesta-Server/README.md

 # ???
 Requesta ï¿½ Server

 > **Requesta** is an AI-powered academic request management system.
 This is the **backend API** built with Node.js, Express v5, and MongoDB.
-It handles student and admin authentication, leave & certificate request workflows, AI-assisted processing, analytics, and email-based status updates.
+It handles student and admin authentication, leave & certificate request workflows, AI-assisted processing, analytics, and email-based status updates across **45 API endpoints** spanning **7 route groups**.

 ---